-Please note that you should use your work email address when creating your WAMS account, as this system will be used for work purposes.
+Please note that you should use your work email address when creating your WAMS account, since access to DPI applications will be used for work purposes.
 Do not reuse a WAMS account created for ELO (Educator Licensing Online), which is for your personal use and would use your personal, non-work email account.
 It is acceptable to have more than one WAMS ID.

 WAMS ID Updates and Password Resets

 If the information associated with your WAMS ID needs to be updated, for example, if you have a new email address, please visit the WAMS website and click the Profile Management link.

 DPI does not have the ability to reset passwords.
 If you cannot remember your WAMS ID or password, or if your account is locked, please visit the WAMS website and click the Account Recovery link.
 You will be sent an email containing a verification link.
 Click the link, answer your secret question, and then choose a new password.

 Log in through WISEhome